Liam-W-Smith/Liam-W-Smith.github.io/Reproducibility-crisis.md

 Reproducibility and replicability make sense in nomothetic contexts, and consequently are practiced in scientific fields from physics to economics to spatial analysis.
 But how do we utilize replicability and reproducibility in idiographic contexts?
 This is an open and prominent question in geography.
-Analyzing and theorizing about the differences between regions is not really conducive to replication and reproducibility.
+Analyzing and theorizing about the differences between regions is not really conducive to replication and reproduction.
 Open Source GIS could help to some extent; for example, if an idiographic study were to use open source GIS software to map different patterns in different regions, then one could use the openly disclosed workflow to reproduce that map.
 But this would constitute a very limited reproduction, since there would be no computation and statistical analysis to reproduce.
 Other idiographic studies would be completely impossible to reproduce.
 How, for example, would one reproduce an analysis of the cultural differences between two regions?
 There is no code to run and no methodology to follow -- reproduction simply doesn't make sense.
-The use of open source GIS does not inherently make idiographic approaches more replicable or reproducible, because such processes may depend on the location and time or be humanistic in nature.
+The use of open source GIS does not inherently make idiographic approaches more replicable or reproducible, because such processes may depend on location and time or be humanistic in nature.

 The current publishing and academic models provide insufficient opportunities for reproducibility and replicability, but in the field of geography, Open Source GIS has the potential to markedly improve these efforts.
-However, at the end of the day, reproducibility and replicability are primarily relevant to nomothetic inquiry, and it is difficult to imagine how one could reproduce and replicate most idiographic work, even with the assistance of open source GIS.
+However, reproducibility and replicability are primarily relevant to nomothetic inquiry, and it is difficult to imagine how one could reproduce and replicate most idiographic work, even with the assistance of open source GIS.

 **References:**